 Burlesque Hall of Fame

 The Burlesque Hall of Fame is located in the Arts District of Las Vegas and highlights the stimulating world of burlesque from its beginning in the mid-1900s to the restoration of the 90s until today.
-The museum houses about 3,500 artifacts and performance rooms for those interested in enjoying the art of seduction.
+The museum houses about 3,500 artifacts and performance rooms for those interested in enjoying the art of tease and seduction.

 Las Vegas Art Museum